bpl/webcl-manifest/readme.md

 in multiple copies of Safari running, so be careful to use the correct one.

 I don't currently have 32-bit Windows or Linux installed, so I can't work towards supporting the Nokia prototype.
-Also, the Samsung prototype is closer to WebGL, so its API is more likely to win anyway.

 ### Could not create WebCL compute context.